BainesD/bookbot/README.md

-BookBot is some project from boot.dev that a friend told me about.
+BookBot is not 'my first project.'
+It is some project from boot.dev that a friend told me about.